simOrderS/simOrder/README.md

 - ESC/POS USB and/ or Bluetooth Thermal Receipt Printer (app configured for a 58 mm)
 - SD Card (32GB recommended)

-## 💻 Software Stack

-- Raspberry Pi OS (64-bit) connected to your local network
-- Python 3.9+
-- Django web framework
-- SQLite database
-- HTML5, CSS3, and JavaScript for the frontend

 ## 📸 Video Demos

 To add screenshots, upload your images to your repository or another hosting service and replace the placeholder links below with the actual URLs.